tzvik15/Team-Profile-Builder/README.md

 This app uses several Node modules: fs, inquirer, and util, as well as jest for initial testing of the created classes.

+### Use

+To use this program, clone it, and in the terminal launch it using the app.js file (as seen in the gif).